aspose-cells/Aspose.Cells-Doc-md/english/sharepoint/product-information/install-aspose-cells-for-sharepoint/uninstalling-aspose-cells-for-sharepoint/_index.md

 ![todo:image_alt_text](uninstalling-aspose-cells-for-sharepoint_1.png)

 {{% alert color="primary" %}}

-Please note that running the **Repair** option does not re-activate Aspose.Cells for SharePoint on site collections.
-Instead, the feature must be activated manually after re-deployment with the **Repair** option.
+Please note that running the **Repair** option does not re‑activate Aspose.Cells for SharePoint on site collections.
+Instead, the feature must be activated manually after redeployment with the **Repair** option.

-Uninstalling using the **Remove** option and then re-installing may be more convenient as it allows you to select target web applications and site collections during installation.
+Uninstalling using the **Remove** option and then reinstalling may be more convenient, as it allows you to select target web applications and site collections during installation.

 {{% /alert %}}